leonardolessa/lessa/cv.md

 ##Professional Experiences

 **01/2016 ~ current** - Senior Sistemas
 Working as a Front-end Developer with AngularJS in SPA projects.

-**05/2014 ~ 11/2015** - Conrad Caine GmbH
+**05/2014 ~ 12/2015** - Conrad Caine GmbH
 After the six months internship contract was over, I was hired as a formal employee of the company, in the meanwhile, I was integrated as a member of the Deutsche Bank team, the team responsible for the development of a series of websites of the Deutsche Asset & Wealth Management sector.
-Currently still integrated in the DB team as a Front-end Developer.

 **11/2013 ~ 04/2014** - Conrad Caine GmbH
 Started to work at Conrad Caine as a trainee, working 30h a week while studying, worked in a couple of different projects mainly using HTML, CSS and Javascript.